 Welcome to the Media Mastery mini-series, where we look at the five most common challenges business owners face while trying to build a leading brand.

 If you want your brand to have an impact, you need to get it in front of new customers.
 There’s no sugarcoating it: the best brand in the world can’t do a thing without an audience.
 So, how do you start building that base?
 How do you put yourself out there in a practical way?

-Once you know your “why” and your “how” (which I discuss in this article), you can start using that foundation to build an audience.
+Once you know your “why” and your “how,” you can start using that foundation to build an audience.

 You may already be familiar with the term “customer avatar.”
-Basically, a customer avatar is a character you make up who represents your ideal customer.
-You describe them as fully and completely as you can by answering tons of questions like:
+A customer avatar is a character you make up who represents your ideal customer.
+You describe them as thoroughly and entirely as you can by answering many questions like:

 - What’s their name?
 Where do they live?
 How old are they?

 - What’s their industry?
 What’s their job title?
 What are their goals?

 - What are their most significant pain points?
 What causes them the most frustration?

 - What are their aspirations?
 What do they want that you can help them achieve?

 It’s a creative exercise that helps you get inside your customer’s heads and understand their motivations, desires, and fears more intimately.
-It’s an essential part of the process, and I would highly recommend giving it a shot.
-But the main reason it’s relevant to us is that the avatar will reveal our “where.”
+It’s an essential part of the process, and I highly recommend trying it.
+The main reason it’s relevant to us is that the avatar will reveal our “where.”

 What’s Your Where?

 Where do your customers hang out?
 What media outlets do they watch?
 Where do they get their news?
 Do they use social media?
 Do they read blogs?
 When they need to find a new company or product, how do they decide whom to choose?